 If we looked at an average cost for a warranty, you’re looking at around $1,200.
 The thing to consider, though, is based on surveys from consumer groups, the average savings for repairs paid for with a service contract only amounts to about $900.
 In other words, if you end up getting more repairs paid for than you paid in service contract fees, you’re kind of a rarity.

-If it were flat out a dollars-and-cents discussion, we’d advise not getting an extended warranty (service contract) at all.
+As with everything, it depends.
 If you’re driving something with an exceptional reputation for reliability, you probably shouldn’t spend the money.
 However, if you’re driving something British, you should’ve bought that service contract already.
 What are you waiting for?
 Your transmission already fell out.

 Top 5 Service Contract Providers